KazaiMazai/Crocodil/README.md

 Built-in concurrency support with safe, synchronized access to dependencies.

 - **Macro-powered Simplicity**
-With @DependencyEntry, Crocodil uses Swift macros to register and declare dependencies in one place.
+With @DependencyEntry`, Crocodil uses Swift macros to register and declare dependencies in one place.

 ## Usage